 It is an obvious phenomena that kids will be extremely hungry when they come back home from school.
 They will definitely need something to snack on as they wait for dinner.
 It is thus important as a caring parent to watch and control their eating habits.
 Ensure that they eat light and healthy.
 There are a range of choices that a child can choose snacks from.
 If allowed they would jump for the soda and sugary cookies and biscuits, a behavior pattern you do not want to encourage.
 It is important to teach your kids how to make healthy choices without making it seem like a punishment.
 This is easily achieved especially if, as a parent, you lead by example.
 Snack on a healthy bite and your kid tends to imitate exactly what you do.
-Here are 3 healthy snacks for kids after school (or anytime).
+Here are ten healthy after school snacks for kids.

 1. Fruits slices with a dip.